 2. Argiope Trifasciata (Banded Garden Spider)

 These spiders are commonly found in open fields with tall grass.
-Being bitten is highly unlikely and if bitten, it shouldn’t affect a healthy adult – it would feel like a bee sting.
+Being bitten is highly unlikely and shouldn’t affect a healthy adult – it would feel like a bee sting.

 This spider is nocturnal and is either light yellow, tan, or green.
 It is typically found indoors on walls and ceilings.
 It is a fast runner.
 This spider may bite – the bite may be painful and slow to heal, but other effects are usually mild.